jkulak/git-ninja/README.md

 Commit always points to one tree (🔑).

 Another interesting plumbing command is `rev-parse` that will expand the given partial hash (or a reference - please see the next chapter) to a full hash.
-Try: `$ git rev-parse 7ce3` to see how it works.
+Try: `$ git rev-parse 7ce3` to see how it works (use a hash that exists in your repository).

 # References